ppy/osu-wiki/wiki/Tournaments/CbC/2022/en.md

    - Player's osu!mania 4K global rankings should be placed ...
      - #1 - #500 as Captains.
      - not higher than #501 as Players.
-2. A list of all successfully registered players will be published after the registration phase, and will then participate in the drafting phase.
+2. A list of all successfully registered players will be published after the registration phase, and will then participate in qualifier.
 3. Staff must not participate as captains & players in the tournament, and Organisers reserve the right to decline restricted players from participating in the tournament.

 #### Qualifier

 1. After success registration, Player will play a specific pool designed by the mappool selectors, the highest score from each song will be recorded, top 160 advance to draft phase.
 2. The Qualifier pool contains 6 maps, all of which will use [FreeMod](/wiki/Game_modifier#freemod) rules, organised as such:
    - Rice : 2 maps
    - LN: 2 maps
    - Hybrid: 1 map
    - SV: 1 map